SymfonyCasts/symfony5/sfcasts/encore-upgrade.md

 package is still referencing `stimulus` instead of the new `@hotwired/stimulus`.
 What this tells me is that I probably need to upgrade that PHP package.
-So, in `composer.json`, down here on `symfony/ux-chartjs`, if you do some research, you'll find out that there's a new version 2 out that, which supports Stimulus 3.
+So, in `composer.json`, down here on `symfony/ux-chartjs`, if you do some research, you'll find out that there's a new version 2 out that supports Stimulus 3.

 After changing that, find your main terminal tab and run: